 Lewis wrote this poem in the Jungle of Burma, and was a troubled man in many ways.
 He had a brief love affair in India, and he knew his regiment were close to combat.
 This was difficult for man, who knew he could not kill, yet he killed himself with his own pistol.
 My grandfather, was in Burma at the same time, and was in the same regiment, as Alun Lewis

 Rune the rough foreheads of these moody hills.

 This evening in a lost age”

-Kavanagh was an alcoholic and had a near death experience with lung cancer this changed him for ever.
-I found out later that Kavanagh married Kevin Barry’s niece Kathleen.
+Kavanagh was an alcoholic, and had a near death experience, with lung cancer.
+This changed him for ever.
+Kavanagh married, Kevin Barry’s niece Kathleen.
 As a child The “Ballad of Kevin Barry” was sung to me as lullaby

-Lewis had no value of his own life, never gave himself the chance to live but he left us his beautiful poetry.
-Both poets give us a sense of place.
+Lewis had no value of his own life, never gave himself the chance to live, but he left us his beautiful poetry.
+Both poets, give a sense of place.
 Both poets were different from other poets.
-Lewis gave us sensitivity towards the hash Valley life and Burma.
+Lewis gave us his sensitivity, towards the hash Valley life and Burma.

-Kavanagh does not use the Irish hatred towards the English, he does not use religion or rebellion.
-He gives us normality of day-to-day life of the parish he came from and Lewis does the same.
-Both write well on people and place.
+Kavanagh does not use, the Irish hatred towards the English, he does not use religion, or rebellion.
+He gave us normality, of day-to-day life of the parish he came from.
+Lewis does the same.
+Both write well on their people and place.